fred1878/Descent/readme.md

 -talk to the dead\
 -track kills\
 -potion hotkey\
--pack monster spawning/better spans in general\
+-pack monster spawning/better spans in general --monsters can spawn minions\
 -have monsters with different FOV/multi layer FOV\
 -random item descriptions?\
 -colours change as you DescentTM\